TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 * Explore the possibility of altering the “redistribution tax” code so that this amount is spread evenly between holders rather than relative to holdings (more like a "UBI").
 * Run more robust tests with cadCAD, using the results to fine-tune the “tax policies” of the token.

-This open-source project currently has an open fundraiser at gitcoin: (https://gitcoin.co/grants/359/trojan-dao-inifinite-moloch)
+This open-source project is currently being funded by a gitcoin Grant: (https://gitcoin.co/grants/359/trojan-dao-inifinite-moloch)